 Brexit and your life and property in Portugal

-After Brexit, there will be some changes for British people moving to Portugal.
-Buying property will be unaffected, but if you’re moving permanently, some new rules may apply.
+Since Brexit, there have been some changes for British people moving to Portugal.
+Buying property has not been affected, but if you plan to move permanently, some new rules apply.
 Here are your need-to-knows.

 Why Brexit is not the end of your overseas property dreams

-The good news is that property buyers will be completely unaffected by Brexit.
-It is only if you are moving permanently that new rules will apply.
+The good news is that property buyers are completely unaffected by Brexit.
+It is only if you are moving permanently that new rules apply.

 1. The right to buy and own property

-You will continue to be able to buy and own property in Portugal after Brexit, just as before, even after the transition period.
+You are still able to buy and own property in Portugal after Brexit, just as before.
 Property ownership comes under Portuguese, not EU control.
-You will also be able to rent it out, just the same as an EU citizen.
+You can also still rent it out, just the same as an EU citizen.

 2. Access to health services

 Brexit has raised a lot of questions, particularly around healthcare.
 Luckily, there is nothing to worry about!
 Our beloved EHIC is being replaced with a GHIC (Global Health Insurance Card).
 The GHIC entitles you to free, or cheaper, state-provided medical care.
 It covers things like emergency treatment, treatment for chronic or pre-existing medical conditions, routine medical or maternity care, and oxygen and kidney dialysis.